 The medium and hard levels are designed with the same target score in mind, but they differ significantly in their focus.
 The medium level concentrates on decimals, while the hard level presents a broader mix of various mathematical concepts.
 Interestingly, some candidates might find the medium level more challenging than the hard level, depending on their individual strengths and areas of expertise.
 Ultimately, the perceived difficulty of each level is subjective and varies from person to person.
 If you want to improve in specific mental math concepts, use our custom tool (described next).

-We also offer the customised tool, the Customizable Mental Arithmetic Test, a unique feature of TradingInterview.com designed to bolster your mental calculation skills, vital for succeeding in trading interviews.
+We also offer the customised tool, the Customizable Mental Arithmetic Test, a unique feature to improve your mental calculation skills.
 This tool is tailor-made to give you control over your learning process.
 You have the liberty to define the parameters of your test, focusing on the areas you wish to improve.

 Extra tips